appelmar/scidb-eo-isprsdemo/README.md

 ## Notes
-Building the image includes both compiling softwar from sources and installing packages from binaries.
-Some installations require downloading files (e.g. GDAL source code), which is not provided within this image.
-If these links are not available or URLs are changed in the futre, the build procedure might fail.
-Please feel free so report any issues to the author.
+Building the image includes both compiling software from sources and installing binaries.
+Some installations require downloading files  which are not provided within this image (e.g. GDAL source code).
+If these links are not available or URLs become invalid, the build procedure might fail.
+Please feel free to report any issues to the author.

 ----